coderefinery/installation/content/difftools.md

 they can provide a nice alternative to command line output to show differences between file versions or branches.

-If you can't get the visual diff tools to work, it's OK: it's only a demonstration in one exercise, and you won't be prevented from doing anything else.
+If you can't get the visual diff tools to work, it's OK: **it's only a demonstration in one exercise**, and you won't be prevented from doing anything else.

 `````{tabs}